z4fang/sp21-cse110-lab4/part1/part1.md

 Part-1b

-    1) It will print 3, the length of prices[].
+    1) It will print 3, the vaulue of i, the length of prices[].
 Since i is declared as var it can be access outside of the block scope it is declared, when i = the length of prices[] it will exit out of the for loop.
 When i is printed after the loop it will print the length of prices[].

     2) it prints 150, because discountedPrice is declared using var it can be access outside the scope.
 The last element in prices is 300, discount is 0.5, discountedPrice = 300 * (1 - 0.5) = 150.
 At the end of the scope this will be the value for discountedPrice.